jlevente/link-vgi/workshop/module2.md

 PostgreSQL is the leading open source Relational Database Management System.
 The PostGIS extension allows to execute any geospatial operations in a highly customizable manner.
 Here's a more complex python script to

-1. export locations of obtaining [drinking water](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Ddrinking_water) from OSM'a OverpassAPI and
+1. export locations of obtaining [drinking water](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Ddrinking_water) from OSM's OverpassAPI and
-2. importing it to a sptially enabled PostgreSQL database.
+2. place data in a sptially enabled PostgreSQL database.

 First, you need to manually create a database and perform some neccesary steps, for example enabling PostGIS and creating a table for your data.